5160d/WaniKanify-ReZero/docs/developer-setup.md

 Remediating unused localization keys:
 * Remove the stale entries from `locales/en/messages.json` OR
 * Add actual usages (e.g. wire UI component to new key) if the key is legitimately needed.
-* Re-run `pnpm i18n:unused` locally to verify it reports zero unused keys.
+* Re-run `pnpm i18n:unused` locally to verify it reports zero unused keys (includes tests).
+Use `pnpm i18n:unused -- --exclude-tests` to check production-only usage.

 Temporary bypass (discouraged) with `--no-verify` only for large refactors; follow-up cleanup is required before merging.